tapcartinc/custom-block-templates/Display SKU/README.md

 1. Start [here](https://app.tapcart.com/custom-blocks) to create a new Custom Block
 2. Give it a name by clicking on 'Name your block'

-### 2. Import any required Libaries (No code edits are needed for this function to work out of box the moment)
+### 2. Import any required Libaries (No libraries are needed for this function to work out of box the moment)
-To import, copy each library below, and paste it in the 'Import Libraries' dropdown in the 'Settings' tab of the [Custom Blocks Editor.](https://app.tapcart.com/custom-blocks).
+In the future should you need to important libraries go to the 'Import Libraries' dropdown in the 'Settings' tab of the [Custom Blocks Editor.](https://app.tapcart.com/custom-blocks).

 ### 3. Copy this template's HTML, CSS, and JS over to the Custom Block Editor
 1. Copy the HTML from the [index.html](#) file in this folder, and paste it in the HTML tab in the editor